 11 Amazing Surfing Spots in Sardinia

-I have a bunch of friends who travel the world in search of good waves.
+I have a bunch of friends who travel the world in search of good waves and tell me there’s plenty of good surfing spots in Sardinia.
 Simone has moved to Lanzarote because he wants to have good weather year round and warm waters to catch waves.
 Alessandro plans a surf-stop wherever he goes.
 When he planned his trip to Central America, he was enthusiastic to find that there is great surfing in El Salvador, Nicaragua and Costa Rica.

 To read more about Nicaragua and where to surf there, check my post “The Most Awesome Things To Do In Nicaragua.”

 However, our very own Sardinia has some incredible surfing spots.
 Acclaimed for its amazing beaches, its nature, its beautiful small cities, the unique archeological sites, the great hiking trails and the ancient culture, Sardinia offers good surfing year round.

 To find out more about what Sardinia has to offer, read my post “The Ultimate Guide To The Best Beaches In Sardinia.”

 Sardinia enjoys a very favorable position in the Mediterranean, such that it always gets small to medium sized waves year round, especially along the west coast.
 If winter is by far the best season to catch good waves, it is also possible to do so in other seasons, especially when the strong mistral wind sweeps the island.
 Those who are fortunate enough to travel to Sardinia in the summer may get the best of both: incredible beaches to relax on sunny days, and great surfing spots on windy ones.